KordingLab/object-based-attention/README.md

 ```
 * **--testpath**: REQUIRED path to COCO test/validation images directory. e.g. `../coco_data/coco/images/val2017`
 * **--annpath**: REQUIRED path to COCO annotations file. e.g. `../coco_data/coco/annotations/instances_val2017.json`
 * **--metadata**: REQUIRED path to COCO metadata file.
 If this file does not exist, the script will automatically create it in the specified location.
+Default `data/metadata/cocometadata_test.p`
 * **--device**: cuda device, if one exists.
-Default 3Default `data/metadata/cocometadata_test.p`
+Default 3
 * **--n**: number of objects.
 Default 2
 * **--strength**: float representing the strength of attention.
 Must be between 0.0 and 1.0, inclusive.
 Default 0.9
 * **--modelpath**: path to the model to evaluate, a .pt file.
 Default `saved/models/coco_model.pt`